allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 15:37:00.653  15:37:00.786  132 ms   190735697   topicF  19
 ```

-To gain extra confidence, we wrote a tool that parses a Kafka log file, reads the records written to it (using file offset and number of bytes written), p
-arses them, and returns their _message IDs_.
+To gain extra confidence, we wrote a tool that parses a Kafka log file, reads the records written to it (using file offset and number of bytes written), parses them, and returns their _message IDs_.
 With that, we were able to perfectly correlate incoming requests with their respective writes:
 ```
 START TIME    END TIME      LATENCY  MESSAGE_ID  FILE                                TOPIC   PARTITION  BYTES  OFF_KB 15:37:00.627  15:37:00.785  158 ms   839584818   topicA-0/00000000002938697123.log   topicA  0          2009   88847331